milankinen/livereactload/examples/04-custom-state/README.md

 `window.onload` handler has been replaced with `lrApi.onLoad` method so that reloading event can construct the proper stream from the latest state.

-Note that this loop enables the isomorphic application development, thus in this example the initial user interface is actually pre-rendered by the server (confirm it by yourself by disabling JavaScript from you browser)!
+Note that this loop enables the isomorphic application development.
+In this example the initial user interface is actually pre-rendered by the server (confirm it by yourself by disabling JavaScript from you browser)!